 Patrick Fleming has 12 years of experience as a physiotherapist and has an excellent reputation for his thorough assessments, meticulous attention to detail, diagnostic skills and great manner with his patients.
 This has resulted in Patrick growing an extensive following with a wide variety of patients and being in strong demand here at Aspire.

 Patrick graduated from the University of Newcastle in 2008 with Merit, winning a University Award for achieving the highest marks in his physiotherapy subjects.
-From humble beginnings in the Central Coast public health system to working in one of the biggest cities in the world at an internationally recognised world-class hospital trust, Patrick’s physiotherapy career has brought him home.
+From humble beginnings in the Central Coast public health system to working in one of the biggest cities in the world at an internationally recognised world-class hospital, Patrick’s physiotherapy career has brought him home.
 Patrick was actually one of Andrew’s patients when he was a teenager with a lower back stress fracture as a representative fast bowler.
 This experience inspired Patrick to pursue a career in physiotherapy, as he understands how important it is to help people recover from pain and injury.